Jasonette/s3-upload-example/README.md

 The response JSON markup describes how the view will be displayed, as well as actions.

-There are a couple of impoertant [actions](https://jasonette.github.io/documentation/actions) being used here.
+There are a couple of important [actions](https://jasonette.github.io/documentation/actions) being used here.

 1. Takes a photo using [$media.camera](https://jasonette.github.io/documentation/actions#mediacamera).
 2. Then it makes a request to our server's `/sign_url` endpoint using [$network.request](https://jasonette.github.io/documentation/actions#networkrequest).